stelzinga/MF/Management_Framework-Appendix.md

 - Project/Stream/Action: Red (overdue) and Green (complete) in decreasing intensity based on Project, Stream (light red/green), Action (soft red/green).

 #### MMS Tracker
 The Sheet *Tracker* acts as a master dashboard for a Manager.
-Its basic setup is simple yet versatile and has features linked to Goals, Sub-Goals, Routines, Projects based on an expanded version of Objective Notation, see [## Objective Notation] below.
+Its basic setup is simple yet versatile and has features linked to Goals, Sub-Goals, Routines, and Projects based on an expanded version of Objective Notation, see [## Objective Notation] below.
 The Tracker serves several purposes:
+- Capture all aspects of the Expanded Profile Tree as default Routines for Goal mgt.
-- Capture all Routines for the Manager: this helps keeping track of recurring items a Manager does himself
+- Capture all specific Routines the Manager does himself in 07.Management Cycle
 - Capture all ongoing Projects relevant to the Venture
-- Capture all potential Projects
-- Ability to filter, sort such that relevant Data for specific occasions is available e.g. meetings with Reports, Managers, Peers.
+- Fiilter and sort such that relevant Data for specific purposes e.g., meetings with Reports, Managers, Peers.
 - Ability to use the data for Reporting

 Key functionalities are as follows:
 - Calculated Columns: a series of calculated columns help with stats and reporting.
 - Reporting Columns: a combination of a calculated Column + an override to force reporting on/off for a given item.
-- Tag: a free field to use in Reporting or Filtering or Sorting.
-The content is a comma separated list of 'Tags'.
+- Tag: free field used in Reporting, Filtering or Sorting.
+Content is a comma separated list of 'Tags'.
  - Who Columns :
      - Whom For Lvl 1 and Lvl 2: allowing for Activities and Sub-Activities (with "_all" if a non-specific Sub-Activity
     - Whom By Lvl 1 and Lvl 2: allowing for Groups and Staff (with "_all" if no specific Staff)
 - Goals Columns:
-    - Standard Goals as per the Management Framework and also in = Static
+    - Goals as per Management Framework, also in Sheet = Static
-    - Sub- Goals also linked to standard Sub-Goals in Sheet = Static
+    - Sub-Goals also linked to standard Sub-Goals in Sheet = Static
-    - Initiative: allowing to create cross sectional Initiatives
+    - Initiative: allows creating cross sectional Initiatives
 - Status Columns
-    - Planning Type: Project or Routine
+    - Planning Type: Project, Routine or Task
     - Status: Open, Started, Pending, Completed, Urgent
-- Name Column: as per the Objective Notation
+- Name Column: as per Objective Notation
 - Reference Columns:
     - Details: anything that cannot be kept in the Name
-    - Notes: Task Notation Comments of the form "dd-mm-yy: xxx"
+    - Notes: Task Notation Comments of form "dd-mm-yy: xxx"
     - Tasks: Task Notation Tasks, can include comments too
     - Remaining Task: count of non-completed Tasks
     - Task Progress: Remaining Tasks / Total Tasks as a %
 - Date Columns (all hidden)
     - Period indicator: for Routines
-    - Nr Occurrences / year: for Routines
+    - Nr Occurrences /year: for Routines
-    - Time in hours/ occurrence: for Routines
+    - Time in hours /occurrence: for Routines
     - Total time /year (days): calculated: for Routines
     - Start: for Projects, start date
     - End: for Projects, end date